StarlingXWeb/starlingx-website/src/pages/blog/starlingx-subcloud-local-install.md

 ## Edge clouds deployment challenges

-To deploy an edge cloud, the installation artifacts must be made available to the physical machine.
-The most optimal way to do this is to provide them over the network.
-However, the size of these artifacts is over 3 GBs.
-This is not a problem for a very small system.
+To deploy an edge cloud, the installation artifacts have to be available to the physical machine.
+Typically, the most optimal way to do this is to provide them over the network.
+However, the size of these artifacts could be over 3 GBs, which could cause a problem if we try to distribute them to a large number of sites.

 However, , StarlingX supports larger numbers of edge clouds, as illustrated in Figure 2.